FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-08/02-navigation-and-dependencies.md

 ## Exercise 1

-Follow the [installation instructions](https://github.com/expo/ex-navigation#installation) for ExNavigation and add it to your project.

-Define your routes in `navigation/routes.js`.
-Define `static route = {}` in each of your scene container components to configure a nav bar title for each scene.

-In your `app/index.js` file, add the `<NavigationProvider>` with a single `<StackNavigation>`, and set the `initialRoute` to your Schedule scene.

-Try swapping your `initialRoute` to your About scene and see if it works also.
+First, install `react-navigation` in your R10 project.
+Next, create a `navigation` sub-directory in the `js` directory of R10.
+Add a file called `RootStackNavigator.js` to it.

+Import `createStackNavigator` from `react-navigation` in this new file, and use it to create a stack navigator with your About screen as it's only route (you will need to import it!).
+Make this your default export from `RootStackNavigator.js`.

+Finally, import your new `RootStackNavigator` component into `App.js`, and nest it inside your `ApolloProvider` (removing the`About` component now).
+Does it work?
+How do you add a title to the navigation bar?

 ---

 ## Exercise 2

-Now set up the `reducers.js` file in the `redux` directory.

-Be sure to import `combineReducers` into this file, as well as the named `NavigationReducer` export from ExNavigation.
-Export your combined reducers from this file.

-Next, provide the `NavigationContext`, directly to the `NavigationProvider` component in your app's main `index.js` file.
-You'll also need to wrap everything in the `Provider` component from `react-redux`, just like usual.

-Please refer to the **[ExNavigation docs](https://github.com/expo/ex-navigation#integrate-with-your-existing-redux-store)** for assistance completing this exercise.
+Read through the **[Tab navigation docs](https://reactnavigation.org/docs/en/tab-based-navigation.html)** learn how to add your new About stack to your `createBottomTabNavigator`.
+If you have created other screens already, create stacks for those those as well and add them to the tab navigator.

+Next, instead of using your About screen directly inside your `RootStackNavigator`, use `NavigationLayout` instead.

+But we have a problem now!
+There are two navigation bars at the top of the app (one for the root stack, the other for the nested stack).
+You can find a hint for hiding the nav bar for the `RootStackNavigator` **[in this example in the docs](https://reactnavigation.org/docs/en/stack-navigator.html#modal-stacknavigator-with-custom-screen-transitions)**.

 ---

 ## Exercise 3

-Time to add a tab bar to our iOS app.
-Create a file called `NavigationLayout.js` in your `js/navigation` directory.
-Use this file to build out a component where the `render` function returns ExNavigator's `<TabNavigation>` component.

-Create a `<TabNavigationItem>` for your About and Schedule routes.
-What do you need to change in your top-level `initialRoute` now?

-Thinking ahead, each `<TabNavigationItem>` should have its own `<StackNavigation>` component nested inside of it too.
+Add **[some tab bar options](https://reactnavigation.org/docs/en/tab-navigator.html#tabbaroptions-for-tabbarbottom-default-tab-bar-on-ios)** to configure its style.

+Tab bar options are passed into `createBottomTabNavigator` as its second argument, e.g.:

+`{ tabBarOptions: { /* your options here... */ } }`

+Set the `activeTintColor` (white), `inactiveTintColor` (medium grey), the font size to `10` using `labelStyle`, and the background color (black) using `style`.

+We'll add the icons next!

 ---

 ## Exercise 4

 Our app is going to need some icons, so for that we're going to add the **[React Native Vector Icons package](https://github.com/oblador/react-native-vector-icons)**.
 Note that this package's native dependencies can be automatically linked with `react-native link`.

-Once this is done, write yourself a helper `renderIcon` function in your `NavigationLayout.js` to render the appropriate Octicon icon for each of the tabs in your tab bar.
-An icon should be `white` if selected, and `#999999` if not.
+Next, import Ionicons into `NavigationLayout.js`.
+Add a `navigationOptions` key to your tab bar config object, and render the correct icon for each tab.
+An icon should be `white` if selected, and medium grey if not.

-Add your helper function as the `renderIcon` prop on each `<TabNavigationItem>`.
+**[Use this example from the React Navigation docs](https://reactnavigation.org/docs/en/tab-based-navigation.html#customizing-the-appearance)** to help complete this exercise.

 ---